Trail Information for the Northeastern Adirondacks

 Sable Highlands Conservation Easement Lands

-- A new web page has been developed for the Sable Highlands Conservation Easement Lands with information about the unit and its recreational opportunities.
+- The Sable Highlands Conservation Easement Lands web page provides information about the unit and its recreational opportunities.

 - Public highways and roads designated for use by to people with a Motorized Access Permit for People With Disabilities (MAPPWD) are open to public motor vehicle use.
 As explained on the Sable Highlands Conservation Easement Lands web page other roads are open to the public for hiking and biking but will not be open to motor vehicle usage until some time in the future.
 MAPPWD holders must check with the DEC Ray Brook Land & Forests office (518-897-1291) for information about motor vehicle access on the designated roads.(2012)